bernatmarcilla/IkCase-hhkb/README.md

 ## Acrilic Layers

-The case is made with 5 layers of acrylic that are stacked on top of each other and held together with 8 **M3** screws.
+The case is made with 5 layers of acrylic that are stacked on top of each other and held together with 8 **M3** screws (screw holes are 3mm diameter).
 Note that this case has been developed for a PCB that has the **USB underneath of the PCB**.
 This case **won't fit with a PCB that has the USB on top**.

 - **L6**: The top piece of the case.
 The ideal thickness is 4mm (4 millimetres).